OutSystems/docs-product/src/setup/unattended-install/intro.md

 Ensure that usernames and passwords are stored with the correct casing.

-### 6. Run Configuration Tool and install Service Center
+### 6. Run the Configuration Tool

+This step configures the platform, installs Service Center and installs the System Components.

 For SQL Server and Azure SQL Database: